TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_basics.md

 <!-- Since this assignment only has one resource, cs-rail has decided to remove the '1' bullet point - bullet points are already loaded in the intro blurb -->

 [Try Git from codeschool](https://try.github.io/levels/1/challenges/1).
-You should do the exercises up to and including "1.11 Pushing Remotely".
+Follow the exercises up to and including "1.11 Pushing Remotely" then jump back here.